csdurfee/csdurfee.github.io/content/approximately-normal.md

 ![sas-low-vol](/img/sas-low-vol.png)

 Continuity corrections are at best an imperfect substitute for calculating the exact odds.
 These days, there's no reason not to use exact odds for smaller sample sizes.
 Even though it ended up not mattering much, I should've started with the percentile rank for individual games.
+However, I don't think that the game level results are as important to the case I'm making as the career-long shooting results.

+Next time, I will look at the past 20 years of NBA data.
+Who is the un-streakiest player of all time?